Buffer0x7cd/Buffer0x7cd.github.io/about.md

 ### More Information

-I am a computer science student.
-I usually spend my days learning how a computer systems works and nights trying to learn how to brake the system.
+I am a computer science student.I usually spend my days learning how system works and nights learning how to break them.
 I like particapting in CTF's. my area of interest lies is in system programming and security.

 ### Contact me